Wolsey was one of six Thornycroft W-Class destroyer built at Thorneycroft's Woolston

 nearly at right angles to the channel.

-I held my course and speed and SS Roebuck
+I held my course and speed and TS Roebuck

 came right across the channel across my bows.
 When it was seen that